 This definition is not perfect, but it covers the vast majority of lightweight gis in Brazilian jiu jitsu.

 For your reference: a normal BJJ gi is typically between 450gsm and 550gsm.
-So lightweight gis are usually about 30% lighter than normal BJJ gis, which I think you’ll agree is a substantial difference.
+So a lightweight gi is usually about 30% lighter than normal BJJ gis, which I think you’ll agree is a substantial difference.

 How is the weight of a bjj gi reported?

-The weight of a BJJ gi jacket is expressed in grams per square meter (gsm) of fabric.
+The weight of a BJJ kimono or gi jacket is expressed in grams per square meter (gsm) of fabric.

 To make things confusing, the weight of gi pants is typically expressed in ounces per square yard, which always gets abbreviated to simply ounces (oz).
 You can convert ounces per square yart to grams per square meter by multiplying them by 34; so gi pants that weigh 9oz, also weigh 306gsm.